valerieljx/HOYA-Documentation/docs/fabric_tools/lakehouse.md

 ## Creating a Lakehouse

+*To decide between the different data storage options, refer to [Warehouse, SQL Database, or Lakehouse?](../terminology/store_data.md#warehouse-sql-database-or-lakehouse)*

 There are 2 ways to create a Lakehouse.
 However, the second method is more straightforward, and usually preferred.

 1. Data Engineering homepage